Lima Memorial Health System Logo

 • Taking in too much of the mineral in supplement form

-• Taking certain laxatives
+• Taking laxatives that contain magnesium

 Although you may not get enough magnesium from your diet, it is rare to be truly lacking in magnesium.
 The symptoms of such a shortage include: